SIakovlev/Continuous-Control/README.md

 #### Result

-The following graph shows avegrage reward obtained by 20 agents during the first 200 episodes.
+- The following graph shows avegrage reward obtained by 20 agents during the first 200 episodes.
 As can be clearly observed, the reward remains stable around 38-39 for more than 100 episodes.
 ![reward_graph](https://github.com/SIakovlev/Continuous-Control/blob/master/results/reward.png)
+- Log files of the training procedure can be found in `logs/run_2018-11-21_11-14.log`
+- Actor and critic checkpoints are saved in `results/` folder.

 ### Possible improvements